Ana Paula Saenz Flaunts Her Chiseled Abs & Perky Booty In A Skimpy Bikini

 Ana Paula Saenz thrilled her 1.3 million Instagram followers with two new snapshots added to her page on January 16.
 The latest update showed the Mexican bombshell flaunting her sculpted physique and assets in a sexy dark green bikini.

 Ana rocked a scanty bikini top that appeared to be fully lined and secured her buxom curves.
-The neckline sat so low on her chest and provided a nice view of her décolletage.
-The snug fit of the swimwear emphasized her ample cleavage.
-The halter-style straps clung to her neck for support, but her bust seemed to stretch out the piece.
+The neckline sat low on her chest and provided a nice view of her décolletage.
+The snug fit of the swimwear emphasized her ample cleavage, and though the halter-style straps clung to her neck for support, her bust seemed to stretch out the piece.

 The blurry background showed a body of water, which looked like the sea.
 Various plants and trees were also evident in the shot.